Mon-Fri : 8:00am - 6:00pm

 72 DPI is the default resolution output of the Noritsu and Frontier scanners.
 We know this scares people.
 Rest assured, you're not getting a low resolution image.
 This is simply a number that applies to the medium by which the image will be viewed.
 72 DPI is typical for web, 300 DPI is typical for small prints and 200 DPI is typical for Large prints, etc. The best way to judge the size of the image is with the pixel dimensions or the uncompressed megabyte size.
 Another way to look at this is, "you can slice a 12" pizza as many times as you want, but it's still a 12" pizza."
 Mmmm, pizza.

 We store negatives for six months.
 Customers who have submitted the order form with the selection under the Negatives heading to "ship them to me after 6 months" will be billed for shipping costs and all accumulated negatives will be sent to the shipping address on their file.
 Unclaimed negatives will be shredded to protect the privacy of the customer.

 This is a common misconception.
 You see, a few years back when Photoshop was the standard photo editing application, you had to open up the "Image Size" window to see the image dimensions.
-Within this window you can see the UNCOMPRESSED file size in megabytes, pixel dimentions, etc. Nowadays, with the popularity of Adobe Lightroom, most people go by the pixel dimentions.
-Pixel dimentions are cumbersome, however, and hard to remember so we use megabytes in our lab.
+Within this window you can see the UNCOMPRESSED file size in megabytes, pixel dimensions, etc. Nowadays, with the popularity of Adobe Light room, most people go by the pixel dimensions.
+Pixel dimensions are cumbersome, however, and hard to remember so we use megabytes in our lab.

 Due to industry and personnel changes, we decided to close the Custom Scans department and merge it with Scandard Scans.
 In its place, we now offer an Enhanced Scan option which includes all the same services, minus the personal color profile.